lakatdev/keszeg3/README.md

 You write keszeg code by giving instructions to the vm.
 A keszeg source file should only contain these, nothing else (besides comments)

 ### Hello world
 This hello world program uses the print instruction with the string parameter.
-This print everything after the space after the string paramter
+This prints everything after the space after the string parameter

 `print string Hello World!\n`

-The "\n" at the end print a new line.
+The "\n" at the end prints a new line.
 There are only 2 escaped characters in keszeg, one is the newline character the other is the numbersign (#)

 - newline: "\n"
 - numbersign: "\h"